LauraSchmolzer/passport-project/README.md

 ### CRL Distribution points  `crldistr_test.py`
 Loops through all CRLs and check which serial numbers are found.

-The test can take a while to finish, depending on how many certificates and URLs are available.
-Results expected : verified CRLs no ICAO : 37 countries , with ICAO : 86 countries.
-AQ total of 100 CRLs including ICAO, whereof 66 empty.
+Results expected : 75 CRLs in total, whereof 51 are empty and 24 non-empty.
+It covers 71 countries, some countries have two CRLs where usually one is empty.

 ### Fingerprint irregularities `fingerprint_test.py`
 Prints inconsistencies of certificates.
 Checks if each sha256 fingerprint maps to exactly one row